xavierpuigf/virtualhome/README.md

 ## VirtualHome RL Env

 VirtualHome can be used as an environment for Reinforcement Learning.
 We provide a base class `UnityEnvironment` in [simulation/environment/unity_environment.py](simulation/environment/unity_environment.py).
-You can check test how the `UnityEnvironment` class works by running
+You can test how the class works by running

 ```bash
 cd demo